underethsea/pooltogether-v5-testnetbots/README.md

 `cp .env.example .env` to copy environment variable setup

+`cp constants/config.example.js constants/config.js` all of the configurations can be specified and changed here

 put key for ALCHEMY in .env

 to create a wallet use `node tools/newWallet.js`